Brendan Donovan Player Props: Cardinals vs. Diamondbacks

-After going 1-for-5 in his last game, Brendan Donovan and the St. Louis Cardinals take on the Arizona Diamondbacks (who will start Merrill Kelly) at 7:45 PM ET on Monday.
+On Tuesday, Brendan Donovan (coming off going 1-for-3) and the St. Louis Cardinals play the Arizona Diamondbacks, whose starting pitcher will be Drey Jameson.
+First pitch is at 7:45 PM ET.

+He had a one-hit performance in his most recent game (1-for-3) against the Diamondbacks.

 Brendan Donovan Game Info & Props vs. the Diamondbacks